GCD, I’m very much sure you have learned this term in your school life. Let us discuss the definition of the GCD.

 Enter first number:15 Enter second number:20 GCD is: 5

-Code Explanation Method 1: GCD of two numbers using Recursion
+Code Explanation Method 1: GCD of two numbers in Python using Recursion

 We can also use the recursion technique to find the GCD or HCF of two numbers.
 A technique of defining the method/function that contains a call to itself is called recursion.
 So Let’s accept two inputs from users a and b and convert it into an integer.